 One more important and useful observation is that there are no free beach umbrellas.
-You will either have to rent one or to bring yours, if you don’t want to burn in the sun.
+You will either have to rent one or you can bring yours, if you don’t want to burn in the sun.

-The Lara Beach is very long and it stretches for many kilometers.
-There, you will find the biggest and the most luxurious hotel complexes, plus many other smaller hotels.
-A friend of mine took me to see these resorts one evening.
+This beach is very long and it stretches for many kilometres.
+You will find the biggest and most luxurious hotel complexes there, plus many other smaller hotels.
+One evening, a friend of mine took me to see these resorts.
 They are big and impressive, although I wouldn’t choose to spend my holiday in any of them.
-I prefer more intimate, atmospheric places with character, like a hotel where I stayed in the Old Town.
+I prefer more intimate, atmospheric places with a character, like the hotel where I stayed in the Old Town.

-One clear advantage of staying in a hotel at the Lara Beach is that you step out of the hotel and you are on the beach.
+One clear advantage of staying in a hotel on the Lara Beach is that you step out of the hotel and you are on the beach.
 But, I don’t know if there is anything to do there in the evening.
-I don’t know if you can easily find restaurants to go for dinner and also bars and other forms of evening entertainment.
+I don’t know if you can easily find restaurants, bars and other forms of evening entertainment.

-So, a dilemma that you may have, the same as I did, is whether to stay in the Old Town and travel to the beach or to stay by the beach and travel to the Old Town in the evening.
+So, a dilemma that you may have, the same as I had, is whether to stay in the Old Town and travel to the beach or stay by the beach and travel to the Old Town in the evening.

 WHERE TO EAT IN ANTALYA?

-You will find a lot of restaurants in the Antalya’s historical centre – Kaleiçi.
+You will find a lot of restaurants in Antalya’s historical centre – Kaleiçi.

-Certainly, there is an element of attractiveness in having a dinner surrounded by beautiful historical buildings.
+Certainly, there is an element of attractiveness in having a dinner surrounded by beautiful historic buildings.
 But, absolutely all restaurants in this area are touristic and rather expensive.

-However, in line with my policy of eating in places where only the locals eat, I found the Paçacı Şemsi Merkez restaurant.
-The food in this place was fabulous and much cheaper than what I would have had to pay in any of the touristic restaurants in the Old Town.
+However, in line with my policy of only eating in places where the Turks eat, I found the Paçacı Şemsi Merkez restaurant.
+Food in this place was fabulous and much cheaper than what I would’ve had to pay in any of the touristic restaurants in the Old Town.

 I went there nearly every evening.
-Each time, I was the only foreigner, otherwise the clientele were local Turkish people.
-If you want to try excellent Turkish cuisine, I suggest that you go to this restaurant.
+Each time I was the only foreigner, otherwise the clientele was the local Turkish people.
+If you want to try the excellent Turkish cuisine, I suggest that you go to this restaurant.

-After your dinner, perhaps you can visit one of Antalay’s patisseries and have some delicious Turkish sweets.
+After your dinner, perhaps you can visit one of Antalya’s patisseries and have some delicious Turkish sweets.

 Well, that’s the way it works in Antalya and there is no way around.